 For ordinary least squares, the covariance matrix of the residuals is a constant multiple of the identity matrix, I. This indicates the residuals are independent and have the same variance (uncertainty).
-For weighted least squares, the covariance matrix of the residuals is a constant multiple of a diagonal
+For weighted least squares, the covariance matrix of the residuals is a constant multiple of a diagonal matrix, D. This indicates the residuals are independent, but possibly with unequal variances.

-For generalized least squares, the covariance matrix is a constant multiple of a symmetric, positive definite matrix, Σ .
-This indicates the residuals are possibly correlated and unequal.
+For generalized least squares (GLS), the covariance matrix is (a constant multiple of) a symmetric, positive definite matrix, Σ .
+This indicates the residuals are possibly correlated and with possibly unequal variances.

 As with weighted least squares, you do need to know the structure of the covariance matrix.
 This requirement is sometimes met by the structure of the problem.
 The following are two examples showing how one can determine the Σ matrix.

 An understanding of these examples is not needed.
-They are here only to illustrate that there are times Σ can be determined from the data.
+They are here only to illustrate that there are times Σ can be determined from the problem.

-7.3.1 TIME SERIES ISSUES When data are collected on a single unit over time, the measurements will tend to be correlated.
+8.3.1 TIME SERIES ISSUES When data are collected on a single unit over time, the measurements will tend to be correlated.
 For instance, the unemployment rate in Ruritania over the past 20 years is 11.35, 11.41, 11.12, 11.08, 10.93, 10.86, 10.96, 11.05, 11.10, 10.87, 10.79, 10.76, 10.94, 10.94, 10.92, 11.01, 11.04, 11.16, 11.13, and 11.14.